kushal-g/Medirec/README.md

 ## What currently works

 - Registration and Log in of users either locally or through Google or Facebook.

 - Doctors can view all the patients that are under their treatment.

-	 > However, there is no way to upgrade to Doctor account from usual account currently or even to add patients under their treatment.
+> However, there is no way to upgrade to Doctor account from usual account currently ~~or even to add patients under their treatment~~.
 Set the "doc_acc" property of a user to true to manually upgrade.

 - Doctors can search to add new patients

-	 > They can however only search.
-They cannot actually add new patients.
+- Doctors can now send request to add a patient under their treatment
+> The user to whom request is sent cannot accept yet